Small Vectors, Big Effects: A Mechanistic Study of RL-Induced Reasoning via Steering Vectors: Single-layer steering vectors

-\paragraph{Result.} For each layer $\ell$, we train a single steering vector $s_\ell$ while freezing all others. \Cref{fig:per-layer-steering-qwen} reports per-layer results for Qwen2.5-Math-7B (see \Cref{appendix:per_layer_steering_llama} for LLaMa3.1-8B-It), compared with (i) all-layer steering, (ii) the base model with greedy decoding, and (iii) the base model sampled at $\tau=1.0$ (the training initialization).
+\paragraph{Result.} \Cref{fig:per-layer-steering} reports per-layer results for both models, compared with (i) all-layer steering, (ii) the base model with greedy decoding, and (iii) the base model sampled at $\tau=1.0$ (the training initialization).
 Most layers improve over the initialization, but none matches all-layer steering; under greedy decoding, several do (\Cref{appendix:per-layer-steering-temp-0}), suggesting that single-layer vectors target the right mechanisms yet cannot on their own sufficiently reduce the next-token distribution's entropy.
 In Qwen2.5-Math-7B, $s_{23}$ and $s_{24}$ underperform their neighboring layers; we trace the issue to vectors passing through the input layer-norm in layer $25$ (\Cref{appendix:bad_layers_qwen}).
-We also find that pairing vectors improves Qwen2.5-Math-7B but offers little benefit on LLaMA3.1-8B-Instruct (\Cref{sec:other_properties}).